connexcs/docs/provider-ratecard.md

 We can delay the release of a downstream BYE message to the carrier be setting the Delay BYE message.

+## Revision Tab

+The revision tab lets us see the previous changes that's been done on a rate card, example the previous Rule count, Presentation, Currency, date created, Billing.

 [ratecard-dashboard-new]: https://raw.githubusercontent.com/digipigeon/connexcs-user-docs/master/img/ratecard-dashboard-new.png "ratecard1"

 [add-new-provider]: https://raw.githubusercontent.com/digipigeon/connexcs-user-docs/master/img/add-new-provider.png "add-new-provider"